I'm a member

 For patients with NHL B-cell subtypes considered indolent, either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT may be considered medically necessary:

-Reduced-intensity conditioning allogeneic SCT may be considered medically necessary as a treatment of NHL in patients who meet criteria above for an allogeneic SCT but who do not qualify for a myeloablative allogeneic SCT.
+Reduced-intensity conditioning allogeneic HSCT may be considered medically necessary as a treatment of NHL in patients who meet criteria above for an allogeneic HSCT but who do not qualify for a myeloablative allogeneic HSCT.

-Either autologous SCT or allogeneic SCT stem-cell support is considered investigational:
+Either autologous HSCT or allogeneic HSCT is considered investigational: